Skip to content

 except Exception:

-logger.exception("Failed to set RLS GUC variables, clearing both to prevent leak")
+logger.exception("Failed to set RLS GUC variables, clearing to prevent leak")

 raise